homemadearcade/zero/todo/3_TODO_UIUX.md

   NEW UI
     Add the Edit _, Edit _ underneath the Hover Preview when an object is selected, maybe also give that a border

-CREDITS VIEW
-  Add the other arcade games below theirs
-  Credits Links are broken

 HOVER PREVIEW
   Layer on the top right
   Color name on bottom